 As of now, we’ve just finished accelerator for pedestrian recognition and for recasting the environment around the car.
 Basically, we’ve analyzed the probability of vehicle-pedestrian collisions.
 The data received allows us to warn the driver to slow down or use an emergency brake.

 The automotive sector isn’t just being driven by people.
 Today, data gets the key role.
-Autonomous vehicle manufacturers strive to deliver a better customer experience by moving towards autonomous, self-driving vehicles.
+Autonomous vehicle manufacturers strive to deliver a better customer experience by moving towards applying AI in autonomous vehicles.
 But as of now, their key focus is on the safety and reliability of cars.
 The example of Intellias shows how data can help to gather insights that can be used to release better and safer cars on the road.
 And it’s only the beginning of a new era for the automotive sector and safer roads.